 🌟 Short Answer: These questions can be used for sentence completion and fill in the blank questions, as well as open ended short responses.

 🌟 Free Response: Students can type in a longer format in our Free Response questions, and can even add images and use the Math keyboard in their response.
 (Students of *Premium users can also add audio recordings and videos to their Free Response - enabling them to create multimedia responses!)

 🌟 Show Your Work: The possibilities with this question type are endless!
 Students can draw, type, and upload images (including photographs and screenshots) to the Show Your Work whiteboard.
 Take this question type even further by uploading an image of a blank table, graph, or graphic organizer to the background, or asking students to annotate a diagram or text!
 Premium users can also add a Show Your Work whiteboard to any other question!

-🌟 Audio Response (*Premium only): Instead of having students answer an open-ended question with text or a drawing, try asking them to speak aloud or record a video with their response.
-Or, add an Audio Response question immediately after a Multiple Choice (or True or False, or Matching) question, and ask the students to explain how they arrived at their answer.
+🌟 Audio Response and Video Response (*Premium only): Instead of having students answer an open-ended question with text or a drawing, try asking them to speak aloud or record a video with their response.
+Or, add an Audio/Video Response question immediately after a Multiple Choice (or True or False, or Matching) question, and ask the students to explain how they arrived at their answer.

 In addition, consider adding an "integrity" question to your formative, asking that students confirm that all work is their own, done by themselves without collaboration.
 This could be a True or False question, or a Show Your Work question where you ask students to sign their names on the whiteboard.